AdaCore/learn/courses/Ada_For_The_C_Embedded_Developer/chapters/05_SPARK.rst

       S.Top := S.Top + 1;
     end Push_Sum;

-Now for the purpose of this example, we're trying to ensure that the numbers of this stack are always positive.
+Now, for the purpose of this example, we're trying to ensure that the numbers in this stack are always positive.
 We're doing some process on the stack |mdash|
 some sums |mdash| and want to make sure that these numbers are still positive: